lilygeorgescu/AED/README.md

 ```
 @ARTICLE{Georgescu-TPAMI-2021,
-  author={Georgescu, Mariana Iuliana and Ionescu, Radu and Khan, Fahad Shahbaz and Popescu, Marius and Shah, Mubarak},
+  author={Georgescu, Mariana Iuliana and Ionescu, Radu Tudor and Khan, Fahad Shahbaz and Popescu, Marius and Shah, Mubarak},
   journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
   title={A Background-Agnostic Framework with Adversarial Training for Abnormal Event Detection in Video},
   year={2021},